technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-09/Lab 9 – Configuring Communication Compliance-TF-July21,2025.md

     enter the following URL: **+++https://admin.cloud.microsoft/+++** to
     open Microsoft 365 admin center.

+    If prompted to set up **multifactor authentication**, then select **Skip for now**.

-8. In Microsoft 365 admin center page, navigate and click on **Teams & groups\>Active teams & groups\>Distribution list\>Communication
+9. In Microsoft 365 admin center page, navigate and click on **Teams & groups\>Active teams & groups\>Distribution list\>Communication
     Compliance Group Contoso.**

     ![](./media/image16.png)

-9. On the Communication Compliance pane that appears on the right side, click on the Members tab, scroll down and review all the members in the Distribution list group.
+10. On the Communication Compliance pane that appears on the right side, click on the **Members** tab, scroll down and review all the members in the Distribution list group.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image17.png)